 name & symbols

 The Voices of Pacific Island Nations (VOPIN), is intended to foster unity and representation of the multiple sub-cultures of the Pacific Region or Oceania.
-Although, Pacific Islanders are from different island nations of Oceania in the State of Washington, the national and local data suggested that Pacific Islanders are underrepresented, misrepresented and facing multiple challenges in a complex public and private systems, due to culture dissimilarities...
+Although, Pacific Islanders are from different island nations of Oceania in the State of Washington, the national and local data suggested that Pacific Islanders are underrepresented, misrepresented and facing multiple challenges in a complex socio-economic system, due to culture dissimilarities and other barriers.

-The logomark consist of, Tattoo patterns, Hibiscus flower and Pacific Nation flags.
-The elaborate design patterns are used in tattooing, which symbolizes the identity, heritage and the culture pride of Pacific Islanders.
+The logomark consists of, Tattoo patterns, Hibiscus flower, and Pacific Nation flags.
+The elaborate design patterns are used in tattooing, which symbolizes the identity, heritage, and cultural pride of Pacific Islanders.
 The art of tattooing is thought to have originated from Polynesia, and the word tattoo is from the Samoan word, Tatau (which means Initiation) introduced in the English language by Captain James Cook after returning from his voyages in the South Pacific in the mid - 18th century.
 To be tattooed as a male or female is a rite of passage into the inner circle of chiefs.

 Our values define the way we act, individually and collectively.
 Values shape our culture and reflect what's important to us.
 Pacific Islanders are most proud of their identity through their culture and arts.
 For centuries, Islanders have learned through their music and dance, among others.
 Even their history has been passed down through their culture and arts, and our learning style has been hands-on, learning by doing.
 Our faith, values, culture and arts have and will remain the fabric of our society.